shivannis/xandr-docs-public/xandr-docs/articles/monetize/mobile-specific-reporting.md

 ---
 title: Microsoft Monetize - Reporting (Mobile-Specific)
-description: This page lists reports created by Xandr that helps you focus on mobile-specific data. ms.date: 10/28/2023
+description: This page lists reports created by Microsoft Advertising that helps you focus on mobile-specific data. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Reporting (mobile-specific)

-Xandr has created several reports that let you focus on mobile-specific data.
+Microsoft Advertising has created several reports that let you focus on mobile-specific data.
 For more information, see the reports below.